 What should a beard look like after 1 month?
 A 1-month beard will appear patchy and have bald spots especially if you are in your teens or 20s.
 For men who can grow a thick beard, a 1-month beard will still have some degree of patchiness.

 How long is a 1 week beard?
-A 1 week beard is close to 5 mm by length which is considered as the most attractive beard style.
+A 1-week beard is close to 5 mm by length which is considered the most attractive beard style.
 5mm beard falls between 8 and 15 days of beard growth.
 This is the period within which a 1 week beard is in.

 How much does a beard grow in 3 weeks?
 A 3-week beard for a slower beard grower will be about 5mm or more for a faster grower in length.
 In some cases, a 3-week beard can even be longer than the average 1/2 an inch beard growth rate a month.